- River Forecast Centre

-A bi-weekly commentary of snow conditions based on readings from the BC Automated Snow Pillow (ASP) network is published during the snow season.
+A bi-weekly commentary of snow conditions based on readings from the BC Automated Snow Weather Station (ASWS) network is published during the snow season.

-This will be the final ASP Commentary for the 2015-2016 season.
-The next Snow Survey and Water Supply Bulletin is planned for release by end of day June 8th 2016.
+The next Snow Survey and Water Supply Bulletin is planned for release by end of day January 9th 2017.